Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Let me explain what each of these arguments does:

-kext-dev-mode=1 - necessary arg, without which the hack will not start.
-Allows you to upload kexts to the system (Initially, FakeSMC.kext).
+kext-dev-mode=1 is a necessary arg, without which the hack will not run.
+Allows you to load kexts into the system (Initially, FakeSMC.kext).

 rootless=0 - disables SIP (System Integrity Protection).
 Required arg.

--v - "Verbose mode".
-Instead of a beautiful apple, we will see a "console" download so that we can identify the error, if any.
+-v - “Verbose mode”.
+Instead of a beautiful apple, we will see a “console” loading so that we can identify an error if one appears.

-npci=0x2000 (or 0x3000, depending on PCI-e version) - optional.
-We warn you that the download will stop at the stage of PCI scanning.
-You may not write.
+npci=0x2000 (or 0x3000, depending on the PCI-e version) - optional.
+We prevent the download from stopping at the PCI scanning stage.
+You don't have to register it.

 nv_disable=1 - optional.
-To avoid artifacts during loading and other garbage, disable the graphical shell.
-Loaded in native graphics mode in orthodox 144p resolution.
-You may not write.
+To avoid loading artifacts and other garbage, disable the graphical shell.
+We load in native graphics mode in Orthodox 144p resolution.
+You don't have to register it.

 Apply the arguments by pressing Enter.
 Select Boot Mac OS Sierra from OS X Base System.
-And so, the native download began.
-Let's immediately analyze some errors: still waiting for root device - the IDE controller does not have time to connect.
+And so, the birthplace download began.
+Let's look at some errors right away: still waiting for root device - the IDE controller does not have time to connect.

 Fix